rindelicato/Portfolio/README.md

 # **Profession Summary**

-Hello, I'm Robert Indelicato, a data analyst specializing in aviation market analysis.
+Experienced Data Analyst specializing in aviation market analysis.
 With a focus on providing timely and accurate information, I help brokers/dealers, finance companies, fractional providers, and suppliers of aircraft parts and services uncover new revenue opportunities and gain a competitive edge.
 My expertise lies in delivering actionable insights that drive growth and innovation within the aviation industry, and I'm eager to extend this impact to new sectors.

 # **Projects**